starcoinorg/starcoin/vm/framework/starcoin-framework/tests/compiler-v2-doc/staking_config.md

 ## Resource `StakingConfig`

-Validator set configurations that will be stored with the @aptos_framework account.
+Validator set configurations that will be stored with the @starcoin_framework account.

 <pre><code><b>struct</b> <a href="staking_config.md#0x1_staking_config_StakingConfig">StakingConfig</a> <b>has</b> <b>copy</b>, drop, key